nobrainr/morphism/README.md

 ### Registry

-Morphism provides a powerful local registry where you can store your mappings' configuration by specifying a Class Type.
+Morphism provides a local registry to store a mapping along with a Class Type.
-The transformation sequences are stored as a function in a WeakMap to speed the processing.

 ### Nested Mappings